jyoeymama/Yeeps-APK-Library/README.md

+TABLE OF CONTENTS:
+Tools For Modding/Ripping Assets
+APK Description
+Tutorial On How To Install Your Own Apks

 TUTORIAL ON HOW TO INSTALL YOUR OWN APK: first go into sidequest and go into the terminal, You can use the powershell terminal too!
 (MUST HAVE DEVELOPER MODE ON ACCOUNT ENABLED, YOU MUST HAVE A PC OR LAPTOP, YOU ALSO NEED A USB 3.0 CABLE!)